MLeidel/wordScriber/README.md

 There are certain limitations depending on the web engine and API employed.
 Web engines used outside of an Internet browser may be missing features found in the browser versions.
-In this example pywebview (_WebKitGTK_) is used in a linux environment.
+For Linux pywebview uses _WebKitGTK_ to render HTML in a an HTML _contentEditable_ block.

-In the Linux case (WebKitGTK) spell checking is absent.
+In the Linux case (_WebKitGTK_) spell checking is absent.
-In the Windows version of this project pywebview uses _WebView2_ (part of Edge).
-In Windows testing spell checking does work in a limited fashion.
+In the Windows version of wordScriber pywebview uses _WebView2_ (part of Edge) which does provide spell checking in a limited way.

-Also this Linux version has some extra code to force the tkinter dialogs to open on the correct screen of a dual monitor setup.
-If you are using a single monitor, then remove the indicated code from wsr.py.
+[If you're using dual monitors there is code in __wsr.py__ that can be un-commented to fix the problem of dialogs opening on the second monitor (tkinter problem.)]

 The purpose of this project is to demonstrate how the pywebview module provides communication between Python/tkinter and HTML/Javascript.

 ![alttext](images/wsr_git.png "wordScriber")